MSc Sustainable Mountain Development

 Read a blog by Rosalind - Developing a virtual student community - MSc Sustainable Mountain Development - published by MOVING (MOuntain Valorisation through INterconnectedness and Green growth), a Horizon 2020 project

-Apply online to start on 2 September 2024
+Apply online to start in January 2025 or September 2025.

 Course Details content